DataDog/dd-sdk-flutter/examples/native-hybrid-app/README.md

 /// TODO - Example

-### Caviats
+### Caveats

-* The Datadog Flutter SDK uses its own View, User Action and Resource tracking, so these are disabled in when Flutter performs the initialization.
+* The Datadog Flutter SDK uses its own View, User Action and Resource tracking, so these are disabled when Flutter performs the initialization.
 You will need to manually track views and user actions in this scenario.

 // TODO - iOS and Android Example